fnjyusername/ArduinoTrinket/README.md

 It can be program like the Arduino UNO.

 ## Definition:
--BOARD PIN - The pin number labeled on the physical Trinket Pro board.
+- BOARD PIN - The pin number labeled on the physical Trinket Pro board.
--PBx       - The chip designated port pin number eg. Port B there are port pins PB0, PB1, PB2...PB7 -PCINTx    - The Pin Change Interrupt Number corresponding to Port's pin -PCIEx     - Pin change interrupt number for the port...i.e.
-PORT B as PCIE0, PORT C as PCIE1, PORT D as PCIE2 -CHIPx     - Pin number as labelled on ATMEGA328 Chip
+- PBx       - The chip designated port pin number eg. Port B there are port pins PB0, PB1, PB2...PB7
+- PCINTx    - The Pin Change Interrupt Number corresponding to Port's pin
+- PCIEx     - Pin change interrupt number for the port...i.e.
+PORT B as PCIE0, PORT C as PCIE1, PORT D as PCIE2
+- CHIPx     - Pin number as labelled on ATMEGA328 Chip

 ## INTERRUPT PIN TABLE
 ```c++